 “Poinsettia often appears on lists like these, but its danger level is overstated.
 Either dogs are very unlikely to actually eat it or it isn’t as toxic as purported.
 If your dog eats it, don’t panic, but it can cause stomach upset.
 It is probably better displayed out of reach.”

 While poinsettia is safer than expected, mistletoe is not.
 According to Dr. Primm:

 “Real mistletoe is very toxic to animals (as well as humans).
 If you hang it, make sure it stays out of reach.
 Symptoms of ingestion can include some very bad signs, like GI upset, cardiac collapse, and erratic behavior.”

 Wires, batteries, and ornaments can all be dangerous if chewed on, and unattended candles can be knocked over by a careless pet and start a house fire.
 All in all, it’s a good idea to carefully consider each of your holiday decorations and think about how they could be harmful to your pet and what you can do to reduce the chances of your dog being harmed.

 #2 – Food and drink

-While it’s always a good idea to keep human food and drinks away from your dog, the holidays are a perfect storm of food that’s even more enticing, strangers who might be more likely to share their food with your dog, and the fun everybody is having making it easier for your dog to sneak into food and drink they shouldn’t have without being noticed.
-Ways to protect your dog include making sure your garbage can has a secure lid, keeping your dog away from the kitchen while preparing food, and cautioning your guests not to share with your dog.
-If there’s a chance any food or alcoholic beverages will be unattended at any point, it might be best to keep your dog in another room so they aren’t being forced to deny the temptation of getting into it.
+While it’s always a good idea to keep human food and drinks away from your dog, the holidays are a perfect storm of circumstances for your pooch to nab something they shouldn’t.
+Ways to protect your dog include making sure your garbage can has a secure lid, keeping your dog away from the kitchen while preparing food, and cautioning your guests not to share.

 #3 – People